 Some parties will not feel confident entering mediation without receiving experienced feedback as to what a reasonable settlement might look like.
 It may be helpful to consult a family law attorney who will be able to realistically manage their expectations, which can lend itself to a smoother process.

 A lawyer is just one of several professionals a mediation participant may consult in making a prudent decision.
-Participants may consult with accountants, financial planners, child psychologists or anyone else who can help clarify important issues.
+Participants may consult with

 You must be able to engage each other on a roughly equal basis, have the capacity both to agree with each other and to disagree with each other, and feel that your emotional state is such that you are up to the task of negotiating for yourself.
 For those who do not meet these “tests,” collaborative divorce or negotiation may be the more appropriate process choice.

 All families and marriages are unique - our attorneys take the time to listen to our clients to fully understand the circumstances of their case.
 Only then do we advise the best legal option for their goals.

 Divorce is a time of transition.
 We understand the emotional and financial stress that clients experience during the divorce process – from day one our team ensures that we provide our clients with prompt feedback so that they are updated on their case every step of the way.

 We are one of the only Manhattan divorce law firms offering all three options for divorce: litigation/negotiation, collaborative law, and mediation - providing custom strategies and solutions for our clients.

 Our attorneys provide frequent expert legal commentary for national media outlets and have been quoted in numerous publications including Fox's Business, NBC News, ABC News, CBS News and many more.